Convergence of the Lawrence-Doniach Energy for Layered Superconductors with Magnetic Fields near $H_{c_1}$: Construction of the order parameters

 \section{Construction of the order parameters}

-In this and the next sections, we construct the recovery sequence satisfying the upper bound inequality in Theorem 1.
+In this and the next sections, we construct the recovery sequence satisfying the upper bound inequality in Theorem \ref{T1}.
+In the following sections, we omit the $(\tilde{\cdot})$ in the recovery sequence to avoid making the notations overly complicated.
 This section is devoted to the construction of the order parameters $\{u_n\}$ on the layers.
-Essentially, on each layer, we follow constructions of test configurations for the $2D$ Ginzburg-Landau energy used in \cite{SS1} and \cite{JS}.
+Essentially, on each layer, we follow constructions of test configurations for the two-dimensional Ginzburg-Landau energy used in \cite{SS1} and \cite{JS}.
 Here additional work is needed to take into account the limiting process as the interlayer distance $s$ tends to zero.
 This introduces several aspects of technical issues.
 First, this changes the locations of the layers and the vortices on the layers.
 Secondly, our results in this section do not rely on the assumption \eqref{h}.
 In other words, the estimates are independent of the relative size of $\eps$ and $s$.
 Lastly, we need to show compactness for discrete quantities that are in the form of sums of functions defined on the layers.
-As a result, some technical modifications of the $2D$ constructions as well as compactness results are needed in the proof.
+As a result, some technical modifications of the two-dimensional constructions as well as compactness results are needed in the proof.

 Given $v\in V\cap C^{\infty}(\overline D;\mb R^2)$ and $s=\frac{L}{N}$, for all $n=0,1,\dddot\ ,N-1$, we define $v_n(\hat x)=v(\hat x,ns)$ and $w_n(\hat x)=w(\hat x,ns)$, where $w(x)=\frac{1}{2}\cl v(x)$.
 Let